ronwagner311/ExaSALE/README.md

-# Backus: A Scalable Framework for Scientific Code in Modern Fortran and MPI-3
+# ExaSALE: A Scalable Framework for Scientific Code in Modern Fortran and MPI-3
 This repository contains the code that originates for the idea presented [https://arxiv.org/abs/1910.06415].

 For the datafiles for scaling (lagrange/euler and weak/strong) please refer to https://drive.google.com/file/d/1NXgf8GsVuGG-3ZO87vrbQgpyJ8QRM5Sr/view?usp=sharing